Searching for Ecotopia

 I am an artist.
 Life is my medium of choice.
 Art is an artifact of a relationship that can help one articulate their perception.

 I am passionate about growing food and contributing to health and sustainability of my local community.
 Pirate Produce was the first iteration of my vision.
 My interests stem from growing up in Colorado on 10-acres with a 1/4-acre garden and raising ducks for eggs, and turkeys for Thanksgiving dinner.
 I gained knowledge and experience with trail building and tree trimming with the California Conservation Corps in Santa Cruz, California.
 In 2004, I graduated from SJSU with a Bachelors of Fine Art in digital media.
 From 2004 to 2014, I work at a local Apple store, where I have lived and breathed customer service.

 In 2012, I captured parts of our journey as from when we first purchased our house.
 The house Jennifer grew up in.
-There is a really big back yard that became the canvas for culmination of my life experiences.
-Our journey towards self-sufficiency through regenerative design.
+There is a really big back yard that became the canvas that cultivated experiences in raising food and family.
+This was a journey towards self-sufficiency through regenerative design.